← Back to Projects

 • Context-Blind Responses: Simple keyword-triggered bots produce generic replies that damage brand perception.

-Channel Monitor → Context Extractor → AI Comment Generator (Gemini/Claude)
+Channel Monitor → Context Extractor → Draft Generator (GPT route)

 ↓